One lesson I continue to learn in home renovations is that it always costs more than I think it will.

 With that being said, when we decided to do our master bath renovation we figured we could just get the guest bath done as well since it wouldn’t be as much of an overhaul as the master.

-Unfortunately, despite our savings plan, the costs ended up being more than we savedso I decided for the guest bath to only have the contractor do the jobs that we couldn’t eventually do ourselves: floor leveling and tiling, new tub & plumbing, tile surrounding tub.
+Unfortunately, despite our savings plan, the costs ended up being more than we savedso I decided for the guest bath to only have the contractor do the jobs that we couldn’t eventually do ourselves: floor leveling and tiling, new tub & plumbing, tile surrounding tub, you can navigate here to find more information about the plumbing contractors.
 That left us with ugly wallpaper & a dated vanity with an ugly countertop.

 Here are some true BEFORE pictures: